 ‘Next Bike’ is an online bike rental system in the Wachau where you can pick up and return bikes at any of the 40 rental/drop-off stations.

-My trips to the Wachau were a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
-I visited various destinations across the country (from my home base of Vienna) over a period of 12 months, showcasing a variety of regions and activities.
+My trips to the Wachau Valley were a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
+I visited various destinations across the country (from my home base of Vienna) over 12 months, showcasing a variety of regions and activities.
 Follow #YearInAustria for all the stories through the seasons.